 One challenge with all OLAP systems was that a separate data storage layer was required.
 This meant that in addition to a corporate data warehouse -typically based on a relational database- IT departments had to manage a separate “OLAP database”.
-The only exception here are ROLAP (relational OLAP) systems these though, were typically sub-optimal from a performance perspective and mostly didn’t support write back.
+The only exception here is ROLAP (relational OLAP) systems these though were typically sub-optimal from a performance perspective and mostly didn’t support write back.
 Worse than managing two databases is the fact that this typically required complex and time-consuming extraction transformation and loading (ETL) processes to e.g. get the planning data in the data warehouse and vice versa the actuals in the planning system.

 Next Level OLAP